Gentoo Linux: Installation

 Gentoo may be installed in several ways.
-The most common is to use the Gentoo minimal CD with a stage3 tarball (explained below).
+The most common is to use the Gentoo minimal CD with a Stage tarball (explained below).
 As with many Linux distributions, Gentoo may be installed from almost any Linux environment, such as another Linux distribution's Live CD, Live USB, or Network Booting using the "Gentoo Alternative Install Guide".
 A normal install requires a connection to the Internet, but a network-less install guide exists.

 On April 3, 2022, it was announced that there would be a new official image with a GUI, called the LiveGUI image.
 This can be installed onto installation media such as a USB drive or a dual-layer DVD.
 It includes a large selection of software, including the KDE Plasma 6 desktop environment, image editors, office software, system administration, and installation tools.

 Previously, Gentoo supported installation from stage1 and stage2 tarballs.
 The Gentoo Foundation no longer recommends this usage; stage1 and stage2 are now meant only for Gentoo developers.

 Following the initial install steps, the Gentoo Linux install process in the Gentoo Handbook describes compiling a new Linux kernel.
 This process is generally not required by other Linux distributions.
 Although the installation requires significantly more configuration than most mainline distributions, Gentoo provides documentation and tools such as its stage3 tarball and distribution kernels to simplify the process.
-In addition, users may also use an existing kernel known to work on their system by simply copying it to the boot directory, or installing one of the provided pre-compiled kernel packages, and updating their bootloader.
-Support for installation is provided on the Gentoo forum, Reddit, and IRC.

 A Live USB of Gentoo Linux can be created manually, by using various tools, or with dd as described in the handbook.